abhishekkmr031/quiz-game/README.md

 ### TODO's

 - [ ] Design a page wheel game
-- [ ] skip button if user is not avalible
+- [ ] Skip button if user is not avalible
-- [ ] chnage a question if question is repeat or always give uniq question
+- [ ] Chnage a question if question is repeat or always give uniq question
-- [ ] mugic chnage option and and mute audio option avalible there
+- [ ] Music chnage option and and mute audio option avalible there
 - [ ] Create a page for adding user and questions
 - [ ] Create user account page
 - [ ] Write unit test cases for components
 - [x] Create a landing page for game
 - [x] Implement a ngx-wheel with start button it's start

+Before creating any UI chnage create mockup for file and get approvel form any team member then you will start work
 ### TODO's backend

 - [ ] Implement node js backend